ejhusom/Erdre/docs/tutorials/02_quickstart.md

 - Option A: Place the data files in the folder `assets/data/raw/`.
 - Option B: If you want to easily swap between several data sets:
-    1. Place the files in a subfolder `assets/data/raw/[dataset]`, where `dataset` is your chosen name of the data
+    1. Place the files in a subfolder `assets/data/raw/[NAME OF DATASET]`, where `[NAME OF DATASET]` is your chosen name of the data.
     2. In `params.yaml`, set the parameter `dataset` to the name of your data set.

-Currently only .csv-files are supported.
+NB: Currently only .csv-files are supported.

 Example with a data set called `data01` (option B):